smithfarm/ceph/SubmittingPatches.rst

 If your PR has only one commit, the PR title can be the same as the commit title (and GitHub will suggest this).
-If the PR has multiple commits, do not accept the title GitHub suggest.
-Either use the title of the most relevant commit, or write your own title.
+If the PR has multiple commits, do not accept the title that GitHub suggests.
+Instead, either use the title of the most relevant commit, or write your own title.
 In the latter case, use the same "subsystem: short description" convention described in `Commit title`_ for the PR title, with the following difference: the PR title describes the entire set of changes, while the `Commit title`_ describes only the changes in a particular commit.

-Keep in mind that the PR titles feed directly into the script that generates release notes and it is tedious to clean up non-conformant PR titles at release time.
+Note: the PR titles feed directly into the script that generates release notes and it is tedious to clean up non-conformant PR titles at release time.
 This document places no limit on the length of PR titles, but be aware that they are subject to editing as part of the release process.

 PR description
 ^^^^^^^^^^^^^^